bee-produced/bee-built/bee.persistent/BLAZE-README.md

 ): List<T>
 ```

 > ⚠️ `bee.persistance` does not support currently all blaze-persistance clauses/operators.
-They will be gradually implemented
+They will be gradually implemented.

 The following example shows how to query with a `WHERE` clause referencing an entity from a  `JOINED` table.